kjkent/kjkent.dev/README.md

   as metadata and links, is injected into the template during compilation.
   Templates that _wrap other templates_, to provide page formatting, structure, and reusable components, are called **layouts**.

+## Notes

+For typing React components that use `{children,` and/or `...props}`, [this page](https://mortenbarklund.com/blog/react-typescript-props-spread/) presents a compelling argument for using `ComponentPropsWithoutRef<>` for the following reasons:

+- Easy to write
+- Excludes `ref`, which should never be passed in code.
+- Includes specific properties
+- Excludes invalid properties

+Point 2 & 4 seem the same, but Barklund separates them presumably because the alternatives all fail to exclude `ref`, even if otherwise successfull.